-I hr/week coachings of the chamber music literature with members of the Chamber Music faculty
+1 hr/week coachings of the chamber music literature with members of the Chamber Music faculty comprises a portion of the grade.

 Students are ASSIGNED to chamber groups by the Director of Chamber Music together with the Chairs of each department.
-A fall orientation meeting is required and a final performance comprises a portion of the grade.
+A fall orientation meeting is required and a final performance